 No photography of any kind is permitted of the audience by conference attendees or members of the media.

-No food or drink is allowed in Gaston Hall; lunch will be provided.
+No food or drink is allowed in Gaston Hall.
+Lunch will be provided for registered attendees.

 Georgetown University encourages freedom of speech and expression.
 This freedom includes the right to express points of view on the widest range of public and private concerns and to engage in the robust expression of ideas.
 As is true with society at large, however, this freedom is subject to reasonable restrictions.

 - The right of free speech and expression does not include unlawful activity or activity that endangers or imminently threatens to endanger the safety of any member of the community or any of the community’s physical facilities, or any activity that disrupts or obstructs the functions of the University or imminently threatens such disruption or obstruction.

 - Moreover, expression that is indecent or is grossly obscene or grossly offensive on matters such as race, ethnicity, religion, gender, or sexual orientation is inappropriate in a university community and the University will act as it deems appropriate to educate students violating this principle.

 Georgetown University offers shuttle services for students, faculty, staff and visitors traveling to and from the university campus and nearby Metrorail stations.
 The Georgetown University Transportation Shuttle (GUTS) operates five weekday shuttle routes from 5 a.m. – 12 a.m. daily, connecting the Main and Medical Center Campuses to the following locations:

 Multiple stops in North Arlington (Virginia)